Disability Accommodations & Non-Discrimination Policy

 Section 504 of the Rehabilitation Act states, "A recipient . . . shall take such steps as are necessary to ensure that no handicapped student is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the education program or activity operated by the recipient because of the absence of educational auxiliary aids for students with impaired sensory, manual, or speaking skills."

-The Title II regulation states, "A public entity shall furnish appropriate auxiliary aids and services where necessary to afford an individual with a disability an equal opportunity to participate in, and enjoy and benefits of, a service, program, or activity conducted by a public entity. "
+The Title II regulation states, "A public entity shall furnish appropriate auxiliary aids and services where necessary to afford an individual with a disability an equal opportunity to participate in, and enjoy and benefits of, a service, program, or activity conducted by a public entity."

 Disability Accommodations

 The Center for Learning and Teaching at Central Methodist University is committed to ensuring nondiscrimination and equal access to all programs, services, and activities for qualified students with a disability.
 The procedures described here are intended to guide and assist faculty, staff, and students in complying with this policy, and in determining what reasonable accommodations must be made for the claimed disability.
-All materials and information regarding disabilities will be governed by the University's normal policies regarding privacy.
+All materials and information regarding disabilities will be governed by the University's policies regarding privacy.

 Student and University Responsibilities

-2. The Center for Learning and Teaching will work with the student to develop a reasonable accommodation for the disability only after adequate documentation and a completed the ADA Initial Intake Application Form have been received.
-Under emergency needs, temporary accommodations may be approved by the Director of the Center for Learning and Teaching while waiting for adequate documentation.
+3. The staff will work with the students to develop reasonable accommodations for the disability only after the application process supported by professional documentation has been received.
+Under extenuating circumstances, The Director of the Center for Learning and Teaching may approve temporary accommodations while the staff are waiting for adequate documentation.
 Any information received by the Center for Learning and Teaching will be held in confidence and not released directly or indirectly without the written consent of the student except for the purpose of providing services.

-5. Students should understand that all requests for reasonable accommodations for documented disabilities must be made in advance.
+6. Students should understand that all requests for reasonable accommodations for documented disabilities must be made in advance.
 Faculty and staff will not be asked to adjust grades or to provide alternative evaluation measures for work that students have already completed prior to the request for reasonable accommodation based on disabilities being made.

 Auxiliary Aids of a Long-Term or Permanent Nature